trademob/imply-platform/README.md

 Usage
 -----

-### Easy Setup

-By default, this cookbook installs *openjdk* from the official repositories *(openjdk-headless 8 on centos 7)* just before starting the service.
-You can change this behavior by setting `node['imply-platform']['java']` to `""`, or choose your package by setting the package name in `node['imply-platform']['java'][node[:platform]]`.
+Druid need a lot of different nodes but Imply distribution sorts them in three main roles:

+- Master, everything about coordination
+- Data, all about data
+- Query, responsible for user requests

+To setup an Imply cluster, you need to define which nodes you want to affect to each role (a node may have multiple roles).
+This is done by the help of [Cluster Search][cluster-search] cookbook.

 ### Search

-The recommended way to use this cookbook is through the creation of three roles per **imply** cluster.
-These roles belongs to the master, data and query services type offered by Imply solution.
+The recommended way to use this cookbook is through the creation of three Chef roles per **imply** cluster, each mapping an Imply role.

-This enables the search by role feature, allowing a simple service discovery:
+This enables the search by role feature, allowing a simple service discovery.
+The search should be parametrized in attributes:

+- `node['imply-platform']['master']`
+- `node['imply-platform']['data']`
+- `node['imply-platform']['query']`

-In fact, there are two ways to configure the search:
+In fact, for each there are two ways to configure the search:

-1. with a static configuration through a list of hostnames (attributes `hosts` that is `['imply-platform']['master']['hosts']` for the master role)
+1. with a static configuration through a list of hostnames (attributes `hosts` that is `node['imply-platform']['master']['hosts']` for the master role)
-2. with a real search, performed on a role (attributes `role` and `size` like in `['imply-platform']['master']['role']`).
+2. with a real search, performed on a role (attributes `role` and `size` like in `node['imply-platform']['master']['role']`).
 The role should be in the run-list of all nodes of the cluster.
-The size is a safety and should be the number of nodes in the cluster.
+The size is a safety and should be the number of nodes of this role.

 If hosts is configured, `role` and `size` are ignored